-Vive Entertainment specializes in professional DJ & MC services for the high-end event market in Southern Orange County.
+Based as an Orange County Wedding DJ, I service a wide area from San Diego to Los Angeles and more and specialize in professional DJ & MC services for the high-end event market.
 I provide the finest sound systems available and the most professional DJ/MC skills.
 The result is an exciting and elegant reception that will be remembered fondly for years by you and your guests.

 Although I do use the finest high-end equipment available, it is imperative that you understand that the DJ can make or break your event.
 Price and equipment are important, but above all, you are hiring an individual whose professionalism, experience and understanding will ultimately determine how your guests will engage your event.

 DJ and MC services include 4 hours of actual play time.
 Setup and strike are included.
 If needed, a second or even third high-end sound system for remote locations (i.e. cocktails) can be added.

 We played at Beatlefest in Los Angeles for a couple of years, which was great fun until we moved to playing 80’s and Top-40.
 At Saddleback College, I joined the Saddleback Master Chorale, directed by Alvin Brightbill.
 I had to learn to sight read music which was a new experience.
 We performed classical choral music such as the Mozart Requiem and the heavy Bach B-Minor Mass (great fun!).